The Crash (Mad Men): Plot

 Back at the apartment, Ida and Sally are in conversation, with the latter continuing to ask questions.
-Ida introduces herself to Bobbie and asks about a gold watch of Don's that she says she wants to fix.
+Ida introduces herself to Bobby and asks about a gold watch of Don's that she says she wants to fix.
 Sally calls the police once Ida leaves the room to look, believing still that the latter is a con woman.
 Ida enters the room, grabs the phone from Sally, and convinces the police that Sally is simply performing a prank call.
 She then warns the children to go to sleep.

 At the agency, when Peggy and Michael arrive at Don's office, Don says he has an idea.
 Peggy is frustrated by his inability to articulate it and realizes that Don is focused on something other than Chevy.
 Don leaves.
-Peggy finds Jim surreptitiously watching Wendy and Stan in flagrante in another room.
+Peggy finds Jim surreptitiously watching Wendy and Stan having sex in another room.
 Annoyed, Peggy goes home.
 Don goes to his own apartment, talking manically to himself and trying to plan a way to talk to Sylvia and win her over.
 He finds Megan, Betty, Henry, and the children in the living room with the police.
 Betty scolds Don, who then remembers having left the back door open, for what has occurred.
 Don then faints.
 In a final flashback to his past, Amy is kicked out of the house, and Don is viciously beaten by Abigail when she learns that Amy had "taken [his] cherry."

 Don later wakes up in his apartment, and Megan apologizes for the earlier events.
 Don and Sylvia later run into each other on the elevator; both say practically nothing.
 Don calls Sally from work to tell her he's okay, and assures her that he's "sure she's fooled plenty of adults too."
 Sally says that she's embarrassed and that she realized that she knows nothing about him.
 He asks her to forget about the earlier events, admits that he had left the apartment door unlocked, and takes the blame himself.
 Don visits Ted and Jim.
 Ted is greatly disappointed in the results of the past 72 hours, noting that Chevy was even spelled wrong in the resulting work.
 Don refuses to create further work for Chevy, saying he will only evaluate the other creatives' work.
 When Ted protests, he replies, "Every time we get a car, this place turns into a whorehouse."
 Ted and Jim watch Don silently and blankly as he goes back to his office and shuts the door.